teufelsGmbH/pxa_pm_importer/README.md

 First you need to create import configuration:

-- All import configuration reocrds should exist only with PID - 0.
+- All import configuration records should exist only with PID - 0.
 - Go to `List` module on root page with **UID 0**.
 - Create new record "PM Import".
-IT has next options
+It has next options
     - *Name* - anything.
-    - *Use local file* - check this, if import is not using any additional import extension and import configuration file is located in fileadmin.
-If your import is more complex leave this unchecked.
+    - *Use local file* - check this, if import configuration file is located in fileadmin.
+If your import is more complex and you want to use configuration from other importer this unchecked.
     - *Configuration file provided by extensions importers* - list of configuration files registered by other import extensions.
     - *Local file* - fileadmin configuration file.